ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A BPI test system is set up and running with one or more BPI Subjects and BPI Subject Accounts.
 * One or more accounts exist.
-* The BPI supports cryptographic alogrithms.
+* The BPI supports cryptographic algorithms.

 Test Steps:

 1. Log in to the BPI using the BPI Subject account.
 2. Create an account, add BPI Subject as an owner, and create an account ownership authentication condition (e.g., a digital signature) for the account as a security policy.
-3. Verify that the authentication condition is cryptographically provable by checking that the new account owner can be verified using the appropriate cryptographic algorithm and the BPI Subjects's public key when accessing the account.
+3. Verify that the authentication condition is cryptographically provable by checking that the new account owner can be verified using the appropriate cryptographic algorithm and the BPI Subjects' public key when accessing the account.
 4. Create an account authorization condition (e.g., an m-of-n signature condition) for the account.
 5. Verify that the authorization condition is cryptographically provable by checking that it can be verified using the appropriate cryptographic algorithm and the public keys of the authorized BPI Subjects as owners by having one owner submit a BPI transaction.
 6. Verify that the BPI checks the authentication and authorization conditions and allows the transaction only if they are valid.